 Our 10 Essential Steven Van Zandt songs takes a look at the incredible and fascinating career of Steven Van Zandt.
 It’s difficult to know where to start in defining Steven Van Zandt’s contributions to popular culture.
 Steven Van Zandt has led a career in which he has found tremendous success both standing in the shadows and under the spotlight.
 Some people just write songs, some perform, some produce, some act, some direct, Steven Van Zandt has done it all and has been very successful at every turn.
-Since this is an article that looks to present 10 essential Steven Van Zandt songs, we will focus on his music.
-However, we cant fail to mention that Steven Van Zandt was not only was a member of one of the greatest rock and roll ensembles of all time in the E. Street Band, he was also a main cast member of whet many argue was the greatest television series in history called the Sopranos.
-We can’t think of anyone else in popular culture that could claim to be a part of one of the most loved and iconic bands and also televisions shows on that level of historic success.
+Since this is an article that looks to present 10 Essential Steven Van Zandt songs, we will focus on his music.
+However, we cant fail to mention that Steven Van Zandt was not only a member of one of the greatest rock and roll ensembles of all time in the E. Street Band, he was also a main cast member of what many argue was the greatest television series in history called The Sopranos.
+We can’t think of anyone else in popular culture that could claim to be a part of one of the most loved and iconic bands and also television shows on that level of historic success.

 Steven Van Zandt’s first commercial success occurred when he joined the E Street Band in 1975 during the recording of Bruce Springsteen’s Born To Run album.
 His role on the album may have been standing out of the spotlight, but stories have been told that Steven Van Zandt contributed heavily to the fuel that fired up that spotlight on the Born To Run album.
 Steven Van Zandt and Bruce Springsteen had been friends for many years as they both learned their craft playing bars on the Jersey Shore scene.
 The bar scene in Jersey in the late 1960s and early 1970s featured a host a great musicians.
 One particular fantastic vocalist named Southside Johnny would team up with Steven Van Zandt to form the group Southside Johnny & The Asbury Jukes in the mid 1970s.

 The band would release their first album in 1976.
 Steven Van Zandt wrote three songs on Southside Johnny’s’ first album with one of them becoming Southside Johnny’s biggest hit of his career.
 Steven Van Zandt would produce the band’s next two albums while also remaining a member of the E Street Band.
 Many of the songs released on the first three Southside Johnny albums were written by Steven Van Zandt and Bruce Springsteen.
-These were spectacular songs that easily stood up to some of the greats Stax recordings that were made in the 1960s.
+These were spectacular songs that easily stood up to some of the great Stax recordings that were made in the 1960s.
 Steven Van Zandt proved early on that he was a brilliant songwriter who wrote songs filled with emotional soul that paid tribute to the great r&b classics of the 1960s.
 At the same time, the songs sounded fresh and began to inspire the next generation of songwriters that would come of age in the late 1970s and early 1980s like Bon Jovi, John Mellencamp, Billy Falcon, Melissa Etheridge and many more.

 In 1981, Bruce Springsteen and Steven Van Zandt began working on revitalizing the career of Gary U.S. Bonds who was a early 1960’s singer that had inspired both men as musicians and artists.
-This is an incredibly interesting point in both Bruce Springsteen and Steven Van Zandt’s career.
+This is an incredibly interesting time period in both Bruce Springsteen and Steven Van Zandt’s career.
 Bruce Springsteen stepped out of the spotlight and Van Zandt did what he had been doing with Southside Johnny.
 The two men basically recorded two E Street Band albums with Gary U.S Bonds releasing Dedication in 1981 and On The Line in 1982.
 Both albums were filled with Bruce Springsteen and Steven Van Zandt songs performed by the E. Street Band with Gary U.S. Bonds on vocals.
 These are two gems that have probably never gotten the full attention these albums deserved.

 During the recording of the Gary U.S. Bond’s albums, Steven Van Zandt began forming his own band to play on his first solo album.
 Originally nicknamed Miami Steve because of the Hawaiian shirts he used to wear, Steven Van Zandt took on the name Little Steven.
 His first solo album would be credited as Little Steven and the Disciples of Soul.
-The album titled Men Without Women was a spectacular showcase of Steven Van Zandt’s skills as a songwriter, musician and performer.
+The album titled Men Without Woman was a spectacular showcase of Steven Van Zandt’s skills as a songwriter, musician and performer.
 The album was released in 1981 and set the wheels in motion for his eventual departure from the E Street Band three years later

 After recording the albums, Born To Run, Darkness on the Edge of Town, The River and Born in the U.S.A with Bruce Springsteen, Steven Van Zandt left the E Street Band in 1984 to finally step into the spotlight fronting his own band.
-At long last, man stepped out of the shadows and took on the spotlight he so deserved.
+At long last, the man stepped out of the shadows and took on the spotlight he so deserved.

 Steven Van Zandt’s follow up album to Men Without Woman defined a turning point in his career.
 Starting with his sophomore album Voice of America released in 1984, Van Zandt’s music would take on a far more political tone.
 Politics, history and social issues would formulate his music and career fueled by his next series of solo albums.
 In 1985, Steven Van Zandt created an activist group to raise awareness over the issues of South Africa’s apartheid policy.
 It resulted in the Sun City project and the song he composed entitled “Sun City.”
 54 musical artists joined with Steven Van Zandt in recording the song and an album eventually emerged with artists contributing songs.
 Concerts were performed all in the hopes of stopping South Africa’s racist apartheid policy,